 That’s not the case for every business.
 Massage franchises typically provide 50-55 minutes for a 1 hour session.
 Even some full-service spas operate on a 50-minute hour.
 But in my office 60, 75, 90, and 120 minute treatments last exactly as long as indicated.
 (Unless you’re late, then I may have to adjust accordingly.)

-And because I manage my own schedule, I space appointment times in such a way that you don’t feel rushed off the table and out the door.
+Because I manage my own schedule, I space appointment times in such a way that you don’t feel rushed off the table and out the door.
 You can take a moment to refresh and reorient yourself at the end of your session before you head back to “real life.”
+And we can spend some time creating a plan of care for you to implement between sessions to help you keep the benefits of massage lasting longer.

 Ease of Scheduling